topmonks/defi-puzzle/README.md

 Because when we have all the puzzle pieces, we can create advanced financial products that are fully defined by users - without a need for custody and brokers/dealers.

-**Creating a Custom Futures Contract - Workflow** Assume ETH price of $100/ETH.
+**Creating a Custom Futures Contract - Workflow**

+Assume ETH price of $100/ETH.
 1) Alice owns 10 ETH, deposits into Compound => 10 cETH; wraps into 10 lcETH
 2) Alice borrows a bundle: {~510 lcDAI, 500 scDAI}

-(Compound long tokens accrue interest rate through exchange rate vs original asset => hence diff nominal amounts; short tokens need to be “bought out” for ever increasing # of long tokens - that’s how user pays the accrued interest for the debt)
+(Compound's long tokens accrue interest rate through exchange rate vs original asset => hence diff nominal amounts; short tokens need to be “bought out” for ever increasing amount of long tokens - that’s how user pays the accrued interest on the debt)

-3) Alice rebundles: {10 lcETH, 500 scDAI}; she also has 510 lcDAI which she can spend on whatever
+3) Alice rebundles: {10 lcETH, 500 scDAI}; the remaining 510 lcDAI are free to be spent
 4) Alice adds timelock to {10 lcETH, 500 scDAI} of 90 days
 5) Now she has created a fixed term futures with 90 days maturity.
 Futures contract is for ETH leveraged long (leverage is 2x)
 6) Alice can sell the futures contract to Bob, e.g. for 501 DAI (earning a 1 DAI profit for her work)